Not Batavia Moraine

 DISTANCES

-Batavia does not work for distances reasons as already stated.
-It is a mere 23 miles to the Sea East which is Genesee River & Gorge, and only 35 miles to the Sea West which is Lake Erie.
+Batavia does not work for distance reasons, as already stated.
+It is a mere 23 miles to the Sea East, which is Genesee River & Gorge, and only 35 miles to the Sea West, which is Lake Erie.
 The distance on the line between Bountiful and Desolation from one sea to the other was 1.5 days.
 It’s assumed that the distance described was for a foot traveler, not a runner, horse, or chariot.
 The verse referenced a “Nephite” which simply acknowledged the fact that the line was in Nephite territory.

 The distance in miles is open to debate.
 The expression “a day and a half’s journey” is found in the Bible and was used by the American Indians: